 Her work demonstrated philosophically enhanced leadership and equality, two traits in which all pupils belonging to Hypatia strive to posses in abundance.
 Whilst leadership is developed, Hypatia also hold teamwork in the highest regard, and work together to create innovative ideas, endeavour to excel within competition and encourage excellence from their peers.

-Our house has taken his name because this famous icon of the English literate was a member of St James’s gentlemen’s club which was set in the charming building that we use today as our school.
+Named after Evelyn Waugh, our house has taken his name because this famous icon of English literature was a member of St James’s gentlemen’s club that was set in the charming building we use today as our school.

 Hunlock House is named after the original owner of 106 Piccadilly, Sir Hugh Hunlock.
 106 Piccadilly was originally built as a town house for Sir Hugh Hunlock in 1761.